yididiel7/goose/docs/index.md

 G❯ type your instructions here exactly as you would tell a developer.
 ```

-Now you are interacting with Goose in conversational sessions - something like a natural language driven code interpreter.
+Now you are interacting with Goose in conversational sessions - think of it as like giving direction to a junior developer.
 The default toolkit allows Goose to take actions through shell commands and file edits.
 You can interrupt Goose with `CTRL+D` or `ESC+Enter` at any time to help redirect its efforts.

 #### Exit the session